-This is one phrase you really need to teach the kids for those moments when you are on the verge!
-So far in my helpful phrases series we’ve touched on:
+This is one phrase moms really need to teach the kids for those moments when they are on the verge of losing it.

 I spooned the oats into the sandwich bags.